-Date Date Nature Summary 13 January 2021 Meeting The partner in charge of the engagement and other senior members of the audit team, met with the Audit & Governance Committee to understand the latest issues impacting Oxfordshire County Council.
+Date Nature Nature Summary 13 January 2021 Meeting The partner in charge of the engagement and other senior members of the audit team, met with the Audit & Governance Committee to understand the latest issues impacting Oxfordshire County Council.
 2 March 2021 Meeting The partner in charge of the engagement, along with other senior members of the audit team, met with the management team to discuss any issues carried forward from the 2019/20 audit and to understand the latest business operating environment.
 Mar-April 2021 Meeting The audit team continued to liaise with the core finance team to conclude on a number of outstanding and ongoing areas of the audit.
 26 May 2021 Report The draft audit plan, including confirmation of independence, was issued to the Audit & Governance Committee.
 02 June 2021 Meeting The partner in charge of the engagement, accompanied by other senior members of the audit team, delivered a presentation to the Audit & Governance Committee on the role of external audit and also on the role of an effective Audit Committee.
 This was designed to support new members on the Audit & Governance Committee.
 02 June 2021 Meeting The partner in charge of the engagement, accompanied by other senior members of the audit team, met with the Audit & Governance Committee and senior members of the management team to discuss the draft audit plan for 2020/21.
 Jun-July 2021 Meeting The audit team continued to liaise with the core finance team to conclude on a number of outstanding and ongoing areas of the audit.
 Meetings were held twice per week to facilitate quicker resolution of issues.
 12 July 2021 Report The draft audit results report, including confirmation of independence, was issued to the Audit & Governance Committee.
 21 July 2021 Meeting The partner in charge of the engagement, accompanied by other senior members of the audit team, met with the Audit & Governance Committee and senior members of the management team to discuss the draft audit results report.
+19 August 2021 Meeting The partner in charge of the engagement, along with other senior members of the audit team, met with the management team to understand the latest business operating environment as well as to discuss the status of the audit, key findings and also the steps required to conclude the audit 3 September 2021 Report The draft audit results report, including confirmation of independence, was issued to the Audit & Governance Committee.
+15 September 2021 Meeting The partner in charge of the engagement, accompanied by other senior members of the audit team, met with the Audit & Governance Committee and senior members of the management team to discuss the draft audit results report.